D3VL5H/Destiny-2-Solo-Mode-Activator/README.md

 # What does D2Solo do?
 D2Solo creates firewall rules to block ports used by Destiny 2.
-So you won't be matched with another player.
+So you won't be matched with other players.

 # How do I use it?
 It is simple!
 Just press the ON button.
 Then Solo Mode will be activated.